 Financial statements can comply with IFRS Standards even if they are not accompanied by management commentary, or if the accompanying management commentary does not comply with the Practice Statement.
 The Board does not propose any changes to those conditions.

 Access the Exposure Draft below.
-The comment letter period is open until 23 November 2021.
+The comment letter period was open until 23 November 2021.